RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2021-03-17-Our-paper-in-SR.md

 img:
 ---

-Our [paper](https://arxiv.org/abs/2011.12770) on Virus spreading in ride pooling network got accepted to *Scientific Reports*
+Our [paper](https://arxiv.org/abs/2011.12770) on Virus spreading in ride pooling network got accepted to *Scientific Reports*.